Use LLM Response Streaming for Voice Interactions

 • Model Name: Choose the specific model you wish to use from the dropdown.

-• Api Type: This field appears dynamically in Druid 9.19 and higher when an Azure OpenAI model is selected (e.g., AzureOpenAi/gpt-4o-mini).
+• Api Type: This field appears dynamically when an Azure OpenAI model is selected (e.g., AzureOpenAi/gpt-4o-mini).
 Select one of the following:

 • Responses Recommended for Azure OpenAI models.
 This is the preferred API for Azure OpenAI models, enabling better performance and more intelligent interactions.